R4phou/ULB-GEST-H501/Notes/Bloc 0 - Introducing Logistics Systems.md

 A **chain** of **interrelated operations tightly linked to the other company functions**.

 ## History
+All the wars in the past, construction of the pyramids etc.

 20th century - #Taylor
 - Works for mass production
+- Dominated industrial organizations over hundred years
+- *Horizontal division:* of operations into successive simple tasks
+- *Vertical division*: separation of management and execution tasks.
+- Also apparition of *new tasks* such as quality control, maintenance, planning etc.
-- Increase productivity by assigning unskilled tasks to unskilled people
+- **Increase productivity** by assigning unskilled tasks to unskilled people
+- Easy training of labour force, high productivity and low wages/mental workload
-- Lack of motivation
+- Lack of motivation and removes all sense of responsibility

 1913 - #Ford: assembly lines and standardization
 - to cope with growing demand